Hedging concentrated positions

 Section 1092 straddle rules

-For a typical 1-year collar held to expiration where all three legs (stock, put, call) end up handled together, the practical impact is small.
-But mid-life adjustments (rolling the call up if the stock moved against you, closing the put early) can trigger straddle treatment that surprises people at tax time.
+For a typical 1-year collar held to expiration where the stock, put, and call all settle at the same time, the practical impact is small.
+But adjusting any leg before expiration (rolling the call up after a rally, closing the put early when it gets expensive) can trigger straddle treatment, which often surprises people at tax time.

 Qualified covered calls (the safe harbor)

-IRC §1092 has a specific safe harbor for qualified covered calls: a short call against a stock you already own, where the call's strike is no more than one strike in the money relative to the previous day's close.
+IRC §1092 has a specific safe harbor for qualified covered calls: a short call against a stock you already own, where the strike is not deep-in-the-money relative to the previous day's close (strikes at-or-above previous close clearly qualify; strikes slightly below the close generally do; strikes well below do not).
 Calls written within this boundary are exempt from the straddle rules, and the long-term-holding clock on the underlying stock keeps running while the call is open.

-Out-of-the-money calls (the kind used to fund a collar's put) almost always qualify.
-Deep in-the-money calls do not.
-For collar structures specifically, this is usually fine (the cap is set above current price, so the call is out-of-the-money), but worth verifying with your tax preparer if you're getting aggressive with the structure.
+Calls with strikes above the current stock price (the kind used to fund a collar's put) almost always qualify.
+Calls with strikes well below the current price do not.
+For collar structures specifically, this is usually fine (the cap is set above current price), but worth verifying with your tax preparer if you're getting aggressive with the structure.

 What happens at expiration